celonis/content-cli/DOCUMENTATION.md

 content-cli push package -p my-profile-name --spaceKey my-space -f <path-to-my-local-package> --overwrite
 ```

-### Export multiple packages at once from Studio
+### Batch export packages from Studio

-You can use the export packages command to export multiple packages at once from studio.
+You can use the export packages command to batch export packages from studio.

 ```
+//Batch export packages
-//Exporting multiple packages at once content-cli export packages -p <profileName> --packageKeys <package1> <package2>
+content-cli export packages -p <profileName> --packageKeys <package1> <package2>
 ```

 You can use the --includeDependencies flag to also export the dependencies of the specified packages.

 ```
-//Exporting multiple packages at once with dependencies content-cli export packages -p <profileName> --packageKeys <package1> <package2> --includeDependencies
+//Batch export packages with dependencies content-cli export packages -p <profileName> --packageKeys <package1> <package2> --includeDependencies
 ```

-### Importing multiple packages into Studio
+### Batch import packages into Studio

-You can use the `import packages` command to import multiple packages that were exported using `export packages` at once into studio.
+You can use the `import packages` command to batch import packages that were exported using `export packages` at once into studio.

 ```
+//Batch import packages
-//Importing multiple packages at once content-cli import packages -p <profileName> --file <exportedPackagesFile>
+content-cli import packages -p <profileName> --file <exportedPackagesFile>
 ```